possen/fothello/README.md

 Limitations
 -----------
-* The main game are in one file, when getting started on a project I find it is easier to deal with just one file then break out later.
+* The game model is in one file, when getting started on a project I find it is easier to deal with just one file then break out later.
 * Basic UI and images (need an artist)
 * Computer play is not very challenging

-As I said this is just the beginnings of the app and it constitues about 6-8 hours of work right now.
+As I said this is just the beginnings of the app and it constitues about 10 hours of work right now.

 To Do
 -----